terrario-js/terrario/docs/api.md

 ```

 Generates a new parser that is lazy-evaluated.
 Normally there is no need to use this API.
-Use T.createLanguage() instead.
+Use T.language() instead.

 ## T.succeeded()
 ```